11 Different Types of Owls in Maine

 The great horned owl can be found year-round in Maine, living in various habitats, including deciduous and mixed forests, coniferous forests, farmlands, riparian areas, and city parks.
 They are nocturnal and hunt at night, feeding on small mammals such as voles, shrews, rabbits, mice, and squirrels.
 They are types of owls in Maine that also hunt birds, reptiles, amphibians, and insects.

 Great horned owls nest in various sites, including natural cavities, abandoned woodpecker holes, or even man-made nest boxes.
-Nests are usually made of sticks and are lined with fur or feathers from prey.
+Nests are usually made of sticks lined with fur or feathers from prey.
 Great horned owls can become territorial during the breeding season and defend their nests aggressively.

 The great horned owl is an iconic species of Maine and can be seen throughout the state.
 Their presence has increased over the past few decades due to conservation efforts and improved land management practices.
-If you’re lucky enough to spot one in Maine, you’ll surely never forget it!
+If you’re lucky enough to spot one in Maine, you’ll never forget it!

 Leave a Reply